rising star fionn whitehead on filming 'dunkirk' and rejecting fame

 The young British actor discusses filming summer blockbuster Dunkirk and avoiding the spotlight.

-Shot on location in northern France, Fionn spent five excruciating months running up and down the beaches of Dunkirk carrying heavy stretchers laden with bodies, and being plunged into freezing cold waters, weighed down by a full length woollen trench coat, army boots and a gun on his back.
+Shot on location in Northern France, Fionn spent five excruciating months running up and down the beaches of Dunkirk carrying heavy stretchers laden with bodies, and being plunged into freezing cold waters while weighed down by a full-length woollen trench coat, army boots, and a gun on his back.
 There was smoke everywhere, screams, blaring sirens, giant warships, Spitfires overhead and people actually shooting at him.
 "It was so draining having to go through all of that," he recalls.
 "But, of course, it wasn't even remotely close to what the soldiers themselves must have experienced."
 Set during the Second World War, Dunkirk, tells the harrowing tale of 400,000 Allied troops being evacuated from the French port as the German army advanced upon them.
-It's a brutal story of survival and heroism against the odds, as hundreds of small civilian boats famously came to the rescue the stranded servicemen.
+It's a brutal story of survival and heroism against the odds, as hundreds of small civilian boats famously came to rescue the stranded servicemen.

 Text Tish Weinstock

 Photography Maxwell Tomlinson

 Styling Max Clark

 Grooming Roku Roppongi at Saint Luke Artists using Bumble and bumble.
 Styling assistance Louis Prier Tisdall.